mphuget/LugJS/README.md

 - Read a Product
 - Delete a Product

+### Feedback

+- Create a Feedback and link it to the corresponding Product

 ### User authentication

 - Sign up with a name and a password